serbyn/site/content/authors/babkin/_index.md

 ---
 # Display name
-title: Maksym Serbyn
+title: Serafim Babkin

 # Full name (for SEO)
-first_name: Maksym
+first_name: Serafim
-last_name: Serbyn
+last_name: Babkin

 # Username (this should match the folder name)
 authors:
-  - serbyn
+  - babkin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Physics
+role: Intern

 # Organizations/Affiliations
 organizations: